hp240920/TicTacToe-Python-/README.md

 # TicTacToe-Python-
-Basic TicTacToe game in Python
+A Tic-Tac-Toe game designed in Python in which two users can play with each other.